Marriage, first-time parenting, a home purchase, starting a business, beginning retirement, or receiving a terminal diagnosis:

 Coffee and Conversation

-Network with others who are preparing for significant life passages, receive your seminar workbook, enjoy some coffee and light snacks, and pick your favorite seat.
+Network with others who are preparing for significant life passages, receive your seminar workbook, and pick your favorite seat.

 Welcome and Introduction